E-commerce and RetailSales and Marketing Training

 The Impact of Micro-Moments on the Consumer Journey

-A hot marketing trend that we’ve begun hearing more and more about are micro-moments.
-Micro-moments are currently influencing buyer behaviors and expectations, and they’re changing the way consumers shop across industries.
+A hot marketing trend that we’ve begun hearing more and more about is micro-moments.
+Micro-moments are currently influencing buyer behaviors and expectations, changing how consumers shop across industries.

 But what exactly are micro-moments?
 In what ways are they shaping the consumer journey?

-It’s important to understand how very new the idea of micro-moments is in the digital marketing world.
-Think with Google leads the charge on researching the ways smartphone technology revolutionizes the digital marketing space.
+It’s essential to understand how new the idea of micro-moments is in digital marketing.
+Think with Google leads the charge on researching how smartphone technology revolutionizes digital marketing.

 Turn to a device – increasingly a smartphone – to act on a need to learn something, watch something, or buy something.
 They are intent-rich moments when decisions are made and preferences are shaped.

-Now that we know what micro-moments are, how do we as marketers capitalize on this ubiquitous cell-phone searching and scrolling?
+Now that we know what micro-moments are, how do marketers capitalize on this ubiquitous cell phone searching and scrolling?
 What types of micro-moments should we be paying attention to?
-Like Douglas Karr mentioned before, there are four types of micro-moments:
+As Douglas Karr mentioned before, there are four types of micro-moments:

 1. I want to know moments